nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

 * Cyclic codes can be used for detection or correction

 * In practice, they are used mostly for **detection only** (e.g. in Ethernet)
-    * because there are other codes with better performance for correection
+    * because there are other codes with better performance for correction

 * Can be systematic / non-systematic
     * In practice, the systematic variant is much preferred